rixiobarrios/student-choice-labs/README.md

 Submit your MERN app with full test coverage (every component has tests written for it).
 Create a coverage report using the `--coverage` flag.

+#### Bonus

+Research End-to-End (e2e) testing and implement it.

+*Hint: [Puppeteer](https://github.com/GoogleChrome/puppeteer) is a good tool for implementing e2e testing.

 ### Redux

 Transition all state in your application to be managed by Redux.
+For this one, use static data as your state (i.e. not from your API)

+#### Bonus

+Switch from static data to data from your back-end.

 ### Authentication

 Make it so users can sign up and sign in and only authenticated users can perform CRUD on your model.

+#### Bonus

+Integrate your JWT authentication with React-Router, so that only authenticated users can visit certain pages in your React front-end.

 ## [License](LICENSE)